intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/index.rst

 Forecasting
 -------------------------
+* `Create a forecaster <how-to-create-forecaster.html>`__

+    In this guidance, we demonstrate **how to create a Forecaster**.
+Including two ways of creating a forecaster and an explanation of some important parameters.

 * `Train forecaster on single node <how_to_train_forecaster_on_one_node.html>`__

     In this guidance, **we demonstrate how to train forecasters on one node**.
 In the training process, forecaster will learn the pattern (like the period, scale...) in history data.
 Although Chronos supports training on a cluster, it's highly recommeneded to try one node first before allocating a cluster to make life easier.